 The Multipliers window is opened from the Entry window’s Window menu.
-Right-clicking on the “Multipliers” selection opens a sub-menu from which you can choose one of five multiplier displays, depending on the contest.
+Clicking on the “Multipliers” selection opens a sub-menu from which you can choose one of seven multiplier displays.
+Which of these displays is relevant or useful depends on the contest.

 Choosing Countries, in a CQWW log, displays a chart like this: